romeerez/orchid-orm/docs/src/guide/where.md

-    post.tags // query tags of the post .whereIn('tagName', givenTags) // where name of the tag is inside array .count() // count how many such tags were found .equals(wantedTags.length), // the count must be exactly the length of array
+    post.tags // query tags of the post .whereIn('tagName', givenTags) // where name of the tag is inside array .count() // count how many such tags were found .equals(givenTags.length), // the count must be exactly the length of array
   // if the post has ony `typescript` tag but not the `node.js` it will be omitted );
 ```